a-sep/markdown_previewer_fcc/README.md

 ### Markdown Previewer for FCC

-Build with React on my freeCodeCamp path.
+Coded with React on my freeCodeCamp path.

+You can use it [here on codepen.io](http://codepen.io/artur_sep/full/wJyOaB/)